 I began my career upon completion of a combined MD/PhD degree at Columbia University College of Physicians and Surgeons.
 Interestingly, although I started out in an immunology laboratory, I subsequently obtained a PhD studying the functional characterization of the interaction between the breast cancer gene product, BRCA1, and the protein BARD1, which was discovered in our laboratory, in an effort to understand the mechanisms of tumor suppression by BRCA1.
 This turn in my career set the path for my lifelong interest in breast cancer.

 Since then, I have dedicated myself to studying the translation of novel laboratory observations and discoveries to the care of patients.
 I completed my Internal Medicine residency at New York Presbyterian Hospital-Columbia University Medical Center.
-During residency, I became fascinated by the challenging breast cancer subtype, triple negative breast cancer and the lack of effective therapies, especially given its aggressive nature, poor prognosis, its complex biology, and its cruel predilection for young African American women.
+During residency, I became fascinated by the challenging breast cancer subtype, triple negative breast cancer (TNBC) and the lack of effective therapies, especially given its aggressive nature, poor prognosis, its complex biology, and its cruel predilection for young African American women.
 After residency, I pursued a fellowship at NYU School of Medicine, in the field of Hematology/Oncology, with a special interest in the area of breast cancer.
 At NYU, I continued my pursuit in combining clinical and research training and was awarded the Dean’s Scholar-NYU Physician Scientist Training Program grant, and later subsequently was the first recipient to receive the Breast Cancer Research Fellowship at NYU Langone Medical Center.

 I actively participate in local, regional and national scientific conferences including the American Society of Clinical Oncology, American Association for Cancer Research and the San Antonio Breast Cancer Symposium.